khushaljethava/khushaljethava.github.io/_posts/2026-03-28-RAG-with-Python-Retrieval-Augmented-Generation.md

 **Ignoring the "I don't know" case.** Your prompt must instruct the LLM to say when it cannot answer from the provided context.
 Otherwise, it will hallucinate.

 **Not updating the index.** If your source documents change, you need to re-ingest them.
 Build an update pipeline that detects changes and refreshes affected chunks.
+You can also expose your RAG system as a reusable tool for AI agents using the [Model Context Protocol](/posts/model-context-protocol-python/).

 ## Summary

 RAG gives LLMs access to your specific data without fine-tuning.
 The pipeline is: load documents, chunk them, embed them into a vector store, retrieve relevant chunks at query time, and pass them to an LLM for generation.
 ChromaDB works well for prototypes and small-to-medium datasets.
 FAISS is better for large-scale deployments.
 Hybrid search and reranking improve retrieval quality.
 Always evaluate both retrieval accuracy and generation quality to ensure your system works reliably.

+---

+## Related Posts

+- [Beginner Guide to LangChain in Python](/posts/Beginner-Guide-to-LangChain-in-Python/) - Master the LangChain framework used throughout this RAG tutorial
+- [Fine-Tuning Large Language Models with Python](/posts/Fine-Tuning-LLMs-with-Python/) - When RAG is not enough, fine-tune the model itself on your domain data
+- [Model Context Protocol Python Tutorial](/posts/model-context-protocol-python/) - Expose your RAG system as a reusable tool for any AI client using MCP